Digital Marketing Consultant

 Primary GEO Metric: AI Share of Voice (SoV)

-Share of Voice measures how frequently your brand appears in AI responses for your target queries, compared to competitors.
+AI Share of Voice measures how frequently your brand appears in AI responses for your target queries compared to competitors.
 This is the North Star metric for GEO.

 Free tracking method: Create a spreadsheet with your 20–30 most important target queries.
 Each month, test each query in ChatGPT, Perplexity, Claude, and Google AI Overviews.
 Record: (1) whether your brand was mentioned, (2) whether your domain was cited as a source, (3) how competitors were mentioned.
-Track this monthly and calculate your mention rate as a percentage across all queries.
 A 10% SoV means you appeared in AI responses for 10% of your target queries.

-Paid tracking tools (when budget allows): Profound, AIclicks, SE Ranking's AI Tracking module, and AthenaHQ all provide automated Share of Voice monitoring across multiple AI platforms with competitor benchmarking.
+Paid tracking tools: Profound, AIclicks, SE Ranking's AI Tracking module, and AthenaHQ provide automated Share of Voice monitoring with competitor benchmarking.

 Secondary Metrics to Track

-• AI referral traffic: Check Google Analytics 4 for traffic sources.
-Look for referrals from ChatGPT.com, Perplexity.ai, Claude.ai, and other AI platforms.
-Also check server access logs for the "ChatGPT-User" user agent, which appears when ChatGPT sends users to your site.
+• AI referral traffic: Check GA4 for referrals from ChatGPT.com, Perplexity.ai, Claude.ai.
+Check server access logs for the "ChatGPT-User" user agent.

-• Citation frequency by page: Which specific pages are being cited by AI systems?
+• Citation frequency by page: Which specific pages are being cited?
 Track this in your monthly SoV audit.
-Your most-cited pages should receive priority maintenance and internal link support.

-• Featured snippet capture rate: Track how many of your target queries result in your content appearing in Google's featured snippet position strong traditional AEO performance.
+• Featured snippet capture rate: How many target queries result in your content in position zero?

-• Schema coverage rate: What percentage of your key pages have complete, validated schema markup?
-Aim for 100% coverage on all top-traffic pages.
+• Schema coverage rate: What percentage of key pages have complete, validated schema markup?
+Aim for 100%.

 • Content freshness score: What percentage of your top 50 pages have been updated within the last 90 days?
 Target 80%+.